 Total time: 15 minutes

-Here’s another easy-peasy and gluten-free dessert.
-But this time, it’s a special St. Patrick’s Day meal.
+Here’s another easy-peasy dessert to make in a ramekin for your next meal.
+Also, it’s a special St. Patrick’s Day meal.
 Having said that, you can enjoy mini Irish cream chocolate mousse pies on any special occasion.
 The recipe is a perfectly balanced blend of lightness and fluffiness.

 The pies have 4 main components: crust, Irish cream fudge, mousse, and whipped cream.
 Don’t worry because each layer is very easy to make.
 With a hand mixer, everything will be a breeze.
 You also need stainless steel bowls, ramekins, and mini dessert cups for containing and serving.